 Alexander Wilson Elementary hosted a STEAM night where families participated in student-led activities from drone races 🤖 to making music with colors. 🎶 This was a great example of how students can truly lead! #StudentCenteredFutureFocused #ABSSCommunity #STEAM

-over 2 years ago, James Shuler
+almost 3 years ago, James Shuler

 Family at Alexander Wilson STEAM night with a stack of books held up by two chairs